 Five out of six C64s had matching cases, however, the last one had the lower part of the case from the early C cases series and the upper part from the newer one.
 I decided that I’ll do minor changes to it and install this little part shown below.

 After a bit of cleaning and taking measurements I’ve heated up metal thingies (I dunno what its proper name 😀 any native speakers around ? ) with a blow torch and stuck it to a case.

 To make it more solid I’ve applied a bit of an epoxy resin.

 I wrote in previous parts of c64 refurbishing that two of the worst cases will be painted.
 Yes, yes I know .. a lot of you would not paint it but still wanted to experiment and see how it’ll look.

 I chose a nice looking metallic blue color from Motip.

 I was hoping to achieve an effect that would slightly change color with different light sources, It turned out to be a good choice.
-You will see that on photos below.
+You will see that in the photos below.

-Also, this is typical car paint and that is why I needed undercoating in a first place.
+Also, this is typical car paint and that is why I needed undercoating in the first place.